-SYSTEM AND INTERNET REQUIREMENTS?
+SYSTEM AND INTERNET REQUIREMENTS

 For the best performance we recommend you watch using an up-to-date operating system and web browser.
 For any device you will need a strong and stable internet connection.

 The videos are hosted on Vimeo and are viewable in a variety of different qualities, ranging from 240p to 1080p.
-In “Auto” mode, the Vimeo player switches between all available qualities to accommodate changes in the viewer’s Internet, processing speed, and player size - and it is highly recommended you use this option for smoother playback.
+In “Auto” mode, the Vimeo player switches between all available qualities to accommodate changes in the viewer’s internet, processing speed and player size - and it is highly recommended you use this option for smoother playback.

 The quality of your playback experience is largely dependent on how your ISP (Internet Service Provider) or mobile provider connects to Vimeo's playback servers.
-Keep in mind that your overall Internet speed can vary depending on many factors, including but not limited to: time of day, WiFi performance, other devices/users utilizing your connection, and the strength of the signal provided by your ISP.
+Keep in mind that your overall Internet speed can vary depending on many factors, including but not limited to: time of day, WiFi performance, other devices/users using your connection, and the strength of the signal provided by your ISP.
 You can check your internet speed HERE

 The following shows the minimum speeds required for each playback quality: